szaumoor/ZS_ShadowdancerOverhaul/README.md

     - +4 AC is added, mimicking NWN
     - Regenerate 1 HP per second while the effect is active
     - Can be taken unlimited times.

-**Feats**
-These exist only so they are implemented if ToF or any other Feat mod is installed.
-The implementation of this would depend on the authors of such mods.
-- **Extra Shadow Jump**: can cast **Shadow Jump** an additional time.
-Can be taken unlimited times.
-Available from level 2 onwards.
-When a feat mod is installed, the rate of gaining uses should be reduced (currently one use every 3 levels: 1, 4, 7...)
-- **Extra Shadow Illusion**: can cast **Shadow Illusion** an additional time.
-Can be taken twice at most.
-Available from level 3 onwards.
-By default, an extra use is gained at level 12, and then at level 20.
 - **Shadow Conjuration**: can cast a selection of spells from level 1 to level 5.
-Available from level 15 on.
-Can be taken three times.
-By default, it's gained at level 12, and another use is gained at level 20 and 28.
+Gained at level 12, and another use is gained at level 20 and 28.

 Also, it changes the **Rod of Shadowstep** such that it uses Shadow Jump: Planar Shift, and it's usable **3 times per day**.
 It does not disappear forever when drained.